ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 └────────────────────┘
 ```

-Here, the elements that are passed in the second array ([2, 1]) define a new position of each corresponding element from the source array (['hello', 'world']), that is, ['hello' –> 2, 'world' –> 1].
-So, 'hello' will be the second element in a result, and 'world' will be the first.
+Here, the elements that are passed in the second array ([2, 1]) define a sorting key for the corresponding element from the source array (['hello', 'world']), that is, ['hello' –> 2, 'world' –> 1].
+Since the lambda function doesn't use `x`, actual values of the source array don't affect the order in the result.
+So, 'hello' will be the second element in the result, and 'world' will be the first.

-Another examples are shown below.
+Other examples are shown below.

 ``` sql
 SELECT arraySort((x, y) -> y, [0, 1, 2], ['c', 'b', 'a']) as res;